chiiya/shion/README.md

 [![Travis](https://img.shields.io/travis/alexjoverm/typescript-library-starter.svg)](https://travis-ci.org/alexjoverm/typescript-library-starter)
 [![Coveralls](https://img.shields.io/coveralls/alexjoverm/typescript-library-starter.svg)](https://coveralls.io/github/alexjoverm/typescript-library-starter)

-**Extending the Laravel Mix 80% use case with additional functionality**.
-This package was developed to complement Mix, and as such won't implement functionality already available in Mix.
+**Extending the 80% use case of Laravel Mix with additional functionality.**
+This package was developed
+to complement Mix, and as such won't implement functionality already available in Mix.
 However, it does not depend on Mix, and can be used independently in any kind of application.

 #### Features